Zoning Ordinances Floodplains and Zoning

 Identifying Flood Hazard Areas

-The Property Appraiser's GIS Digital Flood Map can be used to help identify whether your property is located in a mapped Special Flood Hazard Area.
+The Forerunner Map can be used to help identify whether your property is located in a mapped Special Flood Hazard Area.
+The FEMA Flood Insurance Rate Map (FIRM) is the official map used in flood zone determinations.

 Local Watershed Information

 Hernando County also has local watershed information that may not appear on the FEMA Flood Insurance Rate Map but can affect development.
+This information can be found on Forerunner Map by adding the watershed layer.
+It can also be found on Southwest Florida Water Management Floodplain Mapping Application by adding floodplain layer and DFIRM and FEMA data.

 FEMA Map Service Center